tylim88/FirelordJSDoc/docs/highlights/before_you read.md

 # Before You Read 🐤

-This section will not touch on conventional type safe mechanism (value type safe) because it is a basic quality every wrapper should have and it is just waste of time reiterate them.
+This section will not touch on conventional type safe mechanism (value type safe) because it is a basic quality every wrapper should has and it is just waste of time reiterate them.

 Instead this section focus on advanced type safe techniques that is rarely seen in any kind of wrapper out there.